-Motor:
+Motor Skills:

 Students must possess the motor functions needed to manipulate tools or handle clients.
-These functions will vary depending on the particular program (See additional standards below).
-The motor capacities usually include the physical strength and coordination to safely handle and move clients, perform medical procedures, or direct clients in various practice settings according to the needs of their discipline.
+The motor capacities usually include the physical strength and coordination to safely handle and move clients, perform medical procedures, or direct clients in various practice settings, according to the needs of their discipline.